| | | | | |

 Chewy Gluten-Free Molasses Cookies (Dairy-Free)

 Chewy on the inside, crispy on the outside, flavored with spices and sweetened with molasses, these chewy gluten-free molasses cookies are so delicious.
 Easy to make, no chilling the dough required, and a big batch is ready in under 40 minutes!
-Perfect for snacking on or as homemade gifts this Christmas and holiday season, you’ll want to bake a batch or two to enjoy!
-They’re totally dairy-free too, but hey, no one would know!
+Perfect for snacking on or as homemade gifts this holiday season.Totally dairy-free too.

 Holding up a half-eaten molasses cookie.